cehbrecht/piddiplatsch2/README.md

 ## ✨ Features

 - Listens to a Kafka topic for CMIP6+ records
-- Adds, updates, and deletes PIDs via a Handle Service
+- Adds and updates PIDs via a Handle Service
 - Includes a mock Handle Server for local testing
 - Includes a Kafka service with docker-compose for testing
-- CLI and plugin support
+- CLI support to start kafka consumer
 - Supports multihash checksums
-- Example notebooks

 ---